 - Working with interested local authorities to explore the potential for a large scale, multi-owner woodland creation project.

-A delivery group, comprising key stakeholders and advisers will provide external expertise and advice on the implementation of the proposals, and will help to ensure that the actions deliver the desired outcomes.
+A delivery group, comprising key stakeholders and advisers provided external expertise and advice on the implementation of the proposals, and helped to ensure the actions delivered the desired outcomes.

 Key achievements on the progress on the review of forestry planting approval procedures were reported in June 2017.
 These achievements were in response to the analysis of current arrangements and delivery plan subsequently developed and included an updated review of progress submitted by Jim Mackinnon CBE in May 2017.